 Or you can pose as an innovator.
 Innovators insist on upending each of fiction’s conventions – cool in theory, but in practice an acute frustration.
 Each line of dialogue becomes an occasion for an authorial soliloquy on the genealogy of quotation marks.
 A character can be introduced with a description lasting ten pages, most of them about the French Revolution and the search for a cure to AIDS.
-An explanation of a complex event can be a simple but interminable tally of pedantic figures, sharing the audience’s ironic contempt of data lists even while boring them to death.
+An explanation of a complex event can be a simple but interminable tally of pedantic figures.

 When critics compare a book to Ulysses, it invariably means that book gets over on ambition rather than logic, consistency, content, characterization, language, plot, or entertainment.
-It’s a sign that the book is aiming at El Dorado, but not of whether it gets there.
+It’s a sign that the book is on the road to El Dorado, but not of whether it gets there.
 People are welcome to “study” fiction – but if a book is for people who study fiction, the probability that it’s a self-indulgent disaster approaches 1.

 Women and Men is a book for people who study fiction.